 It is interesting to see that at least 11 rivers at as many flood monitoring sites of Central Water Commission (CWC) located in Bundelkhand region (4 sites) and lower Yamuna basin (7 sites) have crossed old Highest Flood Level (HFL) just in 2 days on September 12-13, 2024.
 These sites are in 3 different states of Madhya Pradesh (7 sites), Uttar Pradesh (3 sites) and Rajasthan (1 site).

-Continue reading “Lower Yamuna Basin: 11 Rivers Crossed old HFLs in just 2 days in Sept 2024”DRP NB 020924: HYDRA to protect water bodies in Hyderabad – a landmark move?
+Continue reading “Lower Yamuna Basin: 11 Rivers Crossed old HFLs in just 2 days in Sept 2024”DRP 020924: HYDRA to protect water bodies in Hyderabad – a landmark move?

 (Feature Image: An analysis of satellite imaging of 54 lakes taken in 1979 and 2023, secured by the HYDRAA from the NRSA shows that 40 lakes or nearly 75 per cent of lakes have shrunk by half.
 (Image: Twitter/DC)